 Jessika Jenson Websites

 The up and coming self-starter Jessika Jenson started doing competitions at age 14 at local Idaho resorts, namely Kelly Canyon and Grand Targhee.
 With appearances at every possible open event, Jenson began climbing the ranks and mingling with other talented riders.
-Over the last two seasons she has battled a number of injuries, but she still found solid results with her unique tricks, including a floaty frontside 720.
+During the last three years, Jenson has continued to progress her riding and her bag of tricks, which includes her signature frontside 720.

 OFF THE SNOW